benzamin/BBExpandableTextView/README.md

 $ pod install
 ```
 And the pod should be installed in your project. **PLEASE NOTE:** Close the yourProject.xcodeProj and open the yourProject.xcworkspace, as the pod has been initiated, from now one use the yourProject.xcworkspace to work with.
 Please refer to [CocoaPods](http://cocoapods.org) for detailed info.

+#### NOTE:
+In some cases you might see error in your storyboard app saying BBExpandableTextView can't be rendered.
+If you don't see the storyboard UI is not updating correctly, uncomment the "#use_frameworks!" to "use_frameworks!" and run "pod install".

 #### Manual Installation
 Just add the BBExpandableTextView.h and BBExpandableTextView.m files in your project [From Here](https://github.com/benzamin/BBExpandableTextView/tree/master/BBExpandableTextView/Classes).
 Drag a UITextView in your storeyboard and set its class as BBExpandableTextView.